HOPE STARTS HERE STORIES

 “Her uncle has a problem with alcohol, but what she says is not true,” her mother added.

-“I understand that you feel you must protect him, but this cannot be allowed to continue,” Latika said firmly.
+“I understand that you feel you must protect him, but this cannot continue,” she said firmly.
 “If it does, I will report him to the authorities.”

-“Our children will not return to this place!” he shouted.
+“Our children will not return to this place!” the father shouted.

-“They will,” Latika said, “or you and Ashanti’s uncle will be visited by the police.”
+“They will,” the teacher replied, “or you and Ashanti’s uncle will be visited by the police.”

 Ashanti’s father clenched his teeth.
-“But there is another way,” Latika offered.
+“But there is another way,” she offered.
 “Let us work with you to protect your children.”

 “How can you help?”
 Mama asked.